miladrahimi/php-jwt/README.md

 ```

 In the example above, we used the `DefaultValidator`.
 This validator has some built-in rules for public claims.
 We also recommend you to use it for your validation.
 The `DefaultValidator` is a subclass of the `BaseValidator`.
 You can also use the `BaseValidator` for your validations, but you will lose the built-in rules, and you have to add all the rules yourself.

+#### Rules

+Validators use the rules to validate the claims.
+Each rule determines possible values for a claim.
+These are the built-in rules you can find under the namespace `MiladRahimi\Jwt\Validator\Rules`:
+* ConsistsOf
+* EqualsTo
+* GreaterThan
+* GreaterThanOrEqualTo
+* IdenticalTo
+* LessThan
+* LessThanOrEqualTo
+* NewerThan
+* NewerThanOrSame
+* NotEmpty
+* NotNull
+* OlderThan
+* OlderThanOrSame

+You can see their description in their class doc-block.

 ### Custom Validation